bucs110FALL22/final-project-js-jessica-sophia-not-javascript/README.md

    * Back End: Jessica, Sophia
    * Front End: Jessica, Sophia
-   We had multiple sessions where we sat down together and coded side by side.
+   * We had multiple sessions where we sat down together and coded side by side.
 After finalizing our idea with the use of Figma, we were able to get a better understanding of each other's ideas and come to a consensus on what we want the game to look like.

 ## Testing

 * Because there are multiple scenes throughout this game, when we implemented a new function, we ran through each scene individually to made sure that the output ran the way that it was intended.
+After each run, we would debug and did not move on to the coding more until the bug was fixed.

 ## ATP